rohith5955/Abalone-Age-Prediction/README.md

-# Naive-Bayes-Classifier
+# Abalone-Age-Prediction
-R Markdown notebook with Naïve Bayes Classifier to predict age of abalone from physical measurements
+R Markdown notebook to predict age of abalone from physical measurements.

 Data Set Information: